 Then, by using PaaS model, cloud consumers do not need to own any platform for development.
-Instead, they can make or develop cloud services and applications directly on the PaaS cloud.
-PaaS offers a development platform that hosts both completed and in-progress cloud applications [7].
+Instead, cloud services and applications might be deployed seamlessly via PaaS model.
+In addition, both in-progress or fixed cloud applications might be applied PaaS as development platform which makes cloud more interesting for developer [7].